 ^^ Back to top

-Medical conditions that can increase your risk of developing gout include:
+Some underlying medical conditions can increase your risk of developing gout, including:

-Certain types of medication can increase your uric acid levels and your risk of developing gout.
+Certain medications can increase your uric acid levels and your risk of developing gout.
 These include:

-- diuretics (water tablets), which are used to treat high blood pressure or an abnormal build-up of fluid in your body
+- diuretics (water tablets) – used to treat high blood pressure or an abnormal build-up of fluid in your body

-- niacin, which is used to treat high cholesterol
+- niacin – used to treat high cholesterol

 Foods naturally high in purines include: